keith5000/MultiPostParameterBinding/README.md

 ```
 GlobalConfiguration.Configuration.ParameterBindingRules.Insert(0, MultiPostParameterBinding.CreateBindingForMarkedParameters);
 ```
-4) Clients pass the parameters as properties of an object.
-An example JSON object would be:
+4) Have your clients pass the parameters as properties of an object.
+An example JSON object for the `DoSomething(param1, param2, param3)` method is:
 ```
 { param1:{ Text:"" }, param2:{ Text:"" }, param3:"" }
 ```